jaredanderton/BlurryScrollyView/README.md

 }
 ```

 There are a few properties you cant se to tweak the amount of blur.

-You can also enabled/disabled the zoom effect that is on by default.
+You can also enabled/disabled the zoom effect that is on by default, and adjust the amount of zoom.

+You can also adjust the `UIBlurEffect.Style` of the blur.
 ```
 blurryScrollyView.blurEffectStyle = .regular
 blurryScrollyView.maxBlurryAlpha = 1.0